jvoiharvey/DataEngineeringTask/README.md

 # DataEngineeringTask
-Please insert necessary credentials relating to database and server etc where the insert comment is.
+Please insert necessary credentials relating to database and server etc where the insert comment is in the constructor classes.